smkravec/prismata-rl/README.md

 Currently Built:
 - Parallel PPO agent with action masking
+- Basic MLP model as well as a dense net architecture (D2RL)
 - C++ classical alpha-beta and portfolio MCTS opponents for curricula training or benchmarking
 - Capable of loading a neural network opponent for self-play
 - GUI for playing against your own agent / testing performance